Introduction to Kubernetes (K8S)

 Architecture of Kubernetes

-Kubernetes follows the client-server architecture where we have master installed on one machine and the node on separate Linux machines.
-It follows the masterslave model, which uses a master to manage Docker containers across multiple Kubernetes nodes.
+Kubernetes follows the client-server architecture where we have the master installed on one machine and the node on separate Linux machines.
+It follows the master-slave model, which uses a master to manage Docker containers across multiple Kubernetes nodes.
 A master and its controlled nodes(worker nodes) constitute a “Kubernetes cluster”.
-A developer can deploy an application in the docker containers via the assistance of the Kubernetes master.
+A developer can deploy an application in the docker containers with the assistance of the Kubernetes master.

 b.)
-Scheduler– It is a service in master responsible for distributing the workload.
-It is responsible for tracking the utilization of working load of each worker nodes and then placing the workload on which resources are available and can accept the workload.
-The scheduler is responsible for scheduling pods across available nodes depending on the constraints you mention in the configuration file it schedule these pods accordingly.
-The scheduler is responsible for workload utilization and allocating pod to new node.
+Scheduler– It is a service in the master responsible for distributing the workload.
+It is responsible for tracking the utilization of the working load of each worker node and then placing the workload on which resources are available and can accept the workload.
+The scheduler is responsible for scheduling pods across available nodes depending on the constraints you mention in the configuration file it schedules these pods accordingly.
+The scheduler is responsible for workload utilization and allocating the pod to the new node.

-d.) etcd– It is a distributed key-value lightweight database.
-In Kubernetes, it is a central database for storing the current cluster state at any point of time and also used to store the configuration details such as subnets, config maps etc. It is written in Go programming language.
+d.) etc– It is a distributed key-value lightweight database.
+In Kubernetes, it is a central database for storing the current cluster state at any point in time and is also used to store the configuration details such as subnets, config maps, etc. It is written in the Go programming language.

-Kubernetes Worker node contains all the necessary services to manage the networking between the containers, communication with the master node and assign resources to the containers scheduled.
-The components of Kubernetes Worker node are:
+Kubernetes Worker node contains all the necessary services to manage the networking between the containers, communicate with the master node, and assign resources to the containers scheduled.
+The components of the Kubernetes Worker node are:

 a.)
 Kubelet– It is a primary node agent which communicates with the master node and executes on each worker node inside the cluster.
-It gets the pod specifications through the API server and execute the container associated with the pods and ensures that the containers described in the pods are running and healthy.
-If kubelet notices any issues with the pods running on the worker nodes then it tries to restart the pod on the same node and if the issue is with the worker node itself then the Kubernetes master node detects the node failure and decides to recreate the pods on the other healthy node.
+It gets the pod specifications through the API server and executes the container associated with the pods and ensures that the containers described in the pods are running and healthy.
+If kubelet notices any issues with the pods running on the worker nodes then it tries to restart the pod on the same node.
+If the issue is with the worker node itself then the Kubernetes master node detects the node failure and decides to recreate the pods on the other healthy node.

 b.)
-Kube-Proxy– It is the core networking component inside the kubernetes cluster.
+Kube-Proxy– It is the core networking component inside the Kubernetes cluster.
 It is responsible for maintaining the entire network configuration.
-Kube-Proxy maintains the distributed network across all the nodes, all the pods and across all the containers and also exposes the services across the outside world.
+Kube-Proxy maintains the distributed network across all the nodes, pods, and containers and exposes the services across the outside world.
 It acts as a network proxy and load balancer for a service on a single worker node and manages the network routing for TCP and UDP packets.
-It listens to the API server for each service endpoint creation and deletion so for each service endpoint it sets up the route so that you can reach to it.
+It listens to the API server for each service endpoint creation and deletion so for each service endpoint it sets up the route so that you can reach it.

 c.)
-Pods– Pod is a group of containers that are deployed together on the same host.
-With the help of pods we can deploy multiple dependent containers together so it acts as a wrapper around these containers so we can interact and manage these containers primarily through pods.
+Pods– A pod is a group of containers that are deployed together on the same host.
+With the help of pods, we can deploy multiple dependent containers together so it acts as a wrapper around these containers so we can interact and manage these containers primarily through pods.

 d.)
-Docker– Docker is the containerization platform which is used to package your application and all its dependencies together in the form of containers so to make sure that your application works seamlessly in any environment which can be development or test or production.
-Docker is a tool designed to make it easier to create, deploy, run applications by using containers.
+Docker– Docker is the containerization platform that is used to package your application and all its dependencies together in the form of containers to make sure that your application works seamlessly in any environment which can be development or test or production.
+Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Docker is the world’s leading software container platform.
-It was launched in 2013 by a company called Dotcloud.
-Its is written in Go language.
-It has been just six years since Docker was launched yet communities have already shifted to it from VM’s.
-Docker is designed to benefit both developers and system administrators making it a part of many Devops toolchains.
+It was launched in 2013 by a company called Dot cloud.
+It is written in the Go language.
+It has been just six years since Docker was launched yet communities have already shifted to it from VMs.
+Docker is designed to benefit both developers and system administrators making it a part of many DevOps toolchains.
 Developers can write code without worrying about the testing and production environment.
 Sysadmins need not worry about infrastructure as Docker can easily scale up and scale down the number of systems.
-Docker comes into play at the deployment stage of software development cycle.
+Docker comes into play at the deployment stage of the software development cycle.